MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/vmsession.md

 title: Manage Windows 10 virtual machines with Windows PowerShell

 # Manage Windows 10 virtual machines with Windows PowerShell #
 You can use Windows PowerShell to remotely manage a Windows 10 virtual machine from a Windows 10 Hyper-V host.
 These PowerShell remote management sessions work regardless of the network configuration or remote management settings on the host or virtual machine.
-This makes it easier to automate and script virtual machine management in Hyper-V. To get started, create a remote management session with the virtual machine from the host.
+This makes it easier to automate and script virtual machine management in Hyper-V. To get started, create a PowerShell remote management session with the virtual machine from the host.

 ## Create a PowerShell remote management session##
 To create a PowerShell session directly between the Hyper-V host and a virtual machine running on that host,